Dr Simon P Taylor

 Personal Website: https://www.youtube.com/channel/UC_8qKR0k799TP6jY1hlH6pg

-Simon was awarded the Kudos Science Educator award in 2014 in recognition of his outstanding contribution towards encouraging an understanding and appreciation of science to youth and the wider community.
+Simon was awarded a Division Teaching Excellence Award in 2020, and the Kudos Science Educator award in 2014 in recognition of his outstanding contribution towards encouraging an understanding and appreciation of science to youth and the wider community.

 - WOMAD 2020 STEAM lab presentation.
 What is Cosmic Dancing?
 Black holes, Stars, Planet Earth and Cosmic particles 7.30pm Saturday 14th March 2020, Pukekura Park, New Plymouth.